Facilities - Dwarika’s Sanctuary

 -

-Swing Terrace
+Sunrise Terrace

-At the Sanctuary's highest terrace, a collection of swing loungers hangs between sky and forest.
+At the Sanctuary's highest terrace, a collection of loungers hangs between sky and forest.
 It's a space for simple joy — to sway with the mountain wind and rediscover the rhythm of play.
 Below, the valley unfolds in soft colour; above, prayer flags whisper through the pines.